Meet Dr. Campbell

 Dr. Campbell has been involved for many years in the T. Colin Campbell Center for Nutrition Studies, a nonprofit organization that promotes optimal nutrition through science-based education, advocacy, and research.
 He is currently a board director (unpaid).
 With his father, he is a co-author of, and lecturer in, the Nutrition Studies/eCornell plant-based nutrition certificate program.
 This is one of the most popular certificate programs offered at eCornell, Cornell University's online arm.

-Dr. Campbell also co-directs a research program at the University of Rochester called the UR Medicine/Highland Hospital Nutrition in Medicine Research Center with his wife, Erin Campbell, MD, MPH.
+Dr. Campbell co-directs the Nutrition in Medicine Research Center with his wife, Erin Campbell, MD, MPH.
 They run clinical trials investigating the effect of nutritional intervention in patients with various chronic diseases like breast cancer, chronic kidney disease, and diabetes.
-He has published articles in BMJ Case Reports, Journal of Geriatric Cardiology, Nutrients, The Permanente Journal, Primary Care Reports, Integrative Medicine Alert, and the Israel Medicine Association Journal.
+He has been a presenting panelist for the United Nations International Youth Day and published articles in BMJ Case Reports, Journal of Geriatric Cardiology, Nutrients, The Permanente Journal, Primary Care Reports, Integrative Medicine Alert, and the Israel Medicine Association Journal.
 He has lectured widely on the topic of plant-based nutrition and health and been interviewed in a variety of print and TV media.

 Dr. Campbell is married to Erin Campbell, MD, MPH, a preventive medicine physician who has been working alongside him in creating and managing their various lifestyle medicine endeavors.
 He has two kids, who are his most important projects, and has hopes to complete his 10th marathon at some point in the future when life might slow down a bit.